NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 __Attempt 2__:
-This can shave quite a few kB from our bloated CSS output by grouping each breakpoint together.We could try to get this proper grouping by re-ordering our nested media queries, like so:
+We can shave quite a few kB from our bloated CSS output by grouping each breakpoint together.
+We could try to get this proper grouping by re-ordering our nested media queries, like so:

 {% highlight scss %}
 $breakpoints: ( xs:240px, small:340px, medium:500px, large:720px, xl:960px );